ggeis/innovation/functional-programming/README.md

 These are the causes of side-effects but most of the times they concur as a mix of them.
 Javascript deliberated flexibility and ubiquitous vocation makes effectful computations and impurity a great deal of our codebases.

 *Refactor pure functions is the easiest path to efficiency, gradually transform the functions you have into the functions you need *

+## Immutability
+An immutable value is a value that, once created, cannot be changed.
+Primitive types are immutable by default, but for objects you need a strategy.
+Immutability refers to the simple idea that data should not mutate.
+If there is such a thing as a pure obect it is the immutable object.
+A shared goal between purity and immutability is to provide a safe structure to rely on.
+A trustable structure that enables flow, immersion and productivity without the burden of remember, know-how and keeping track of incidental complexity and the bugs it brings.
+This is particulary pertinent in the asynchronous world of Javascript, where objects are shuttled and spreaded between scopes and interfaces in complex ways.
+Mutability is the default setup of Javascript Object property accessors, you get elasticity and tolerance in exchange of the shared-state side effect that may lurk unnoticed till the execution of the program.

+### The canary of the mine
+Fortunately, and thanks to types ingenuity, you can lift immutabilitity to the compilation realm, in this case Typescripts own `const` (maybe a bit obtrusive) and `readonly` keywords will check and rest assure immutability during compilation: